Here’s a look at the life of award-winning actress, singer and dancer Rita Moreno.

 Children: Fernanda Luisa (October 28, 1966)

-Other Facts: Her parents divorce and she and her mother move to New York.
-Her mother remarries, Edward Moreno.
+Her parents divorced, and she and her mother moved to New York.
+Her mother later remarried Edward Moreno.

-First begins speaking English when she enters elementary school.
+First began speaking English when she entered elementary school.

 She is one of an elite few known as EGOT winners.
 They have all won an Emmy, Grammy, Oscar and Tony.